NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

 The ``--height-above-datum`` option will not be used if the input DEM covers the image ground footprint.

+See :numref:`cam_gen_validation` for how to validate the created cameras.

 .. _cam_gen_frame:

 CSM Frame cameras